areuschel/Income-Expenditure/README.md

 #### 📍Why pick a hierarchical model?

-Clustering models that require Euclidean distance calculations require continuous variables.
+Clustering models that use Euclidean distance calculations require continuous variables.
 Since this data contains both continuous and categorical binary variables, we must select a clustering technique suited for this scenario.
 The following clustering techniques use different linkage methods for determining similarity.

 #### 📍Two options: hclustvar vs. varclus